medialab/twitter-incremental-clustering/README.md

 # Workshop 2024 on Event Detection
-This repository contains the Python code to reproduce the experiments presented in *Embeddings for event detection and tracking in social media data*.
+This repository contains the Python code to reproduce the experiments presented in our paper:

+*An Incremental Clustering Baseline for Event Detection on Twitter*.

 ## Table of contents
 - [Installation](#installation)